Merkel urges halt to Turkey's military incursion in Syria | DW | 13.10.2019

 Germany was joined by France on Sunday in issuing an arms embargo against Turkey.
 However, Ankara has scoffed at this move, saying it will "just strengthen us."

-President Trump's decision has been criticized by both US Democrats and Republicans and international allies.
+President Donald Trump's decision last week to pull out of the region has been criticized by both US Democrats and Republicans and international allies.
 When he announced his intention to leave Syria generally last year, former Defense Secretary Jim Mattis resigned in protest.

 Some 100,000 people have already been displaced in northern Syria due to the Turkish offensive.

-Last week, US President Donald Trump announced his surprise decision to pull military support for the Syrian Kurds, effectively abandoning a key ally in the defeat of IS.
-This not only led to widespread criticism, it opened up an avenue for Turkey to fulfill its desire to launch a full-scale operation against the Kurds in Syria, because of which the Kurdish People's Protection Units (YPG) have said they could no longer focus on protecting IS-filled prisons and keeping an eye on the terrorists' supporters.
+Trump's surprise decision to pull military support for the Syrian Kurds effectively abandoned a key ally in the defeat of IS.
+This not only led to widespread criticism, it also opened up an avenue for Turkey to fulfill its desire to launch a full-scale operation against the Kurds in Syria.
+As a result, the Kurdish People's Protection Units (YPG) have said they could no longer focus on protecting IS-filled prisons and keeping an eye on the terrorists' supporters.

 'Resurgence of IS'

-As Turkish forces approached Ein Eissa, about 35 km (20 miles) south of the border, Kurdish militia had to abandon a camp of about 12,000 displaced people — among them wives and children of IS fighters and their sympathizers.
+As Turkish forces approached Ein Eissa, the administrative center of the Kurdish-held areas, about 35 kilometers (20 miles) south of the border, Kurdish militia had to abandon a camp of about 12,000 displaced people — among them wives and children of IS fighters and their sympathizers.

 "The escape comes after shelling when Turkish-allied mercenaries hit the camp.
-This represents support for the resurgence of Daesh," the statement said, using an Arabic acronym for IS.
+This represents support for the resurgence of Daesh," the statement said, using another name for IS.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.